 The aim of this initiative is:

-• To assist individual museums develop tools for managing their collection and to take steps to improve and upgrade their registration process;
+• To assist individual museums develop tools for managing their collection and to take steps to improve and upgrade their registration/cataloguing processes;

-• To encourage contributing users of the Canadian Heritage Information Network (CHIN) to upload their artifact information to CHIN and more specifically in Artefacts Canada;
+• To encourage museums to become contributing members of the Canadian Heritage Information Network (CHIN).
+This will enable museums to upload their artifact information to the Artefacts Canada database which is maintained by CHIN;

 • To promote the use of a standardized vocabulary to offer virtual access to New Brunswick’s museum collections.

-Depending on need and demand, a grant of approximately $3,000 will be provided to eligible museums.
+Depending on need and demand, a grant of up to $3,000 will be provided to eligible museums.